s-tovar/Steven-Tovar-Portfolio/README.md

-# Steven-Tovar-Portfolio
+# <Steven Tovar Portfolio >

-## User Story
+## Description

-AS AN employer

-I WANT to view a potential employee's deployed portfolio of work samples

-SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+This website portfolio provides potential employers personal work samples to review and asses whether they represent the work of a good candidate for an open position.

+## Installation

+N/A

+## Usage

+To use this Web Portfolio, you can click on the link provided and follow the links on the navigation bar.
+By using the functioning navigation bar, you will have access to review a quick bio with links to email me and my github account, personal work samples, and a way to contact me.

+## Credits

+"How to create a portfolio" tutorial W3 Schools - (in https://www.w3schools.com/howto/howto_website_create_portfolio.asp)

-## Acceptcance Criteria
+## License

-GIVEN I need to sample a potential employee's previous work

-WHEN I load their portfolio

-THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them

-WHEN I click one of the links in the navigation

-THEN the UI scrolls to the corresponding section

-WHEN I click on the link to the section about their work

-THEN the UI scrolls to a section with titled images of the developer's applications

-WHEN I am presented with the developer's first application

-THEN that application's image should be larger in size than the others

-WHEN I click on the images of the applications

-THEN I am taken to that deployed application

-WHEN I resize the page or view the site on various screens and devices

-THEN I am presented with a responsive layout that adapts to my viewport